-- o I.R.
+- I.R.
 Iran: In recent years I.R.
-Iran has reported catches of marlins and swordfish for it's gillnet fishery, (i.e., catches from 2012 onwards) which significantly revises the catch-by-species previously estimated by the IOTC Secretariat.
-While the IOTC Secretariat has used the new catch reports to re-build the historical series (pre-2012) for its offshore gillnet fishery, estimates for the historical series remain highly uncertain. - Pakistan: In 2017 Pakistan submitted revised catches dating back to the 1980s however the data are significantly different to catches reported by WWF-Pakistan funded sampling in 2012, and also with previous official data reported by Pakistan to the IOTC Secretariat, particularly for swordfish, striped marlin and Indo-Pacific sailfish.
+Iran has reported catches of marlins and swordfish for their gillnet fishery (from 2012 onwards) which significantly revises the catch-by-species previously estimated by the IOTC Secretariat.
+While the IOTC Secretariat has used the new catch reports to re-build the historical series (pre-2012) for its offshore gillnet fishery, estimates for the historical series remain highly uncertain. - Pakistan: In 2017 Pakistan submitted revised catches dating back to the 1980s.
+However the catches are significantly different for a number of species reported by WWF-Pakistan funded sampling in 2012, and also compared to previous official data reported by Pakistan to the IOTC Secretariat.
+In the case of billfish, there are large differences particularly for catches of swordfish, striped marlin and Indo-Pacific sailfish.
 Current IOTC catch estimates for Pakistan account for around 6% of the total catches of billfish in the Indian Ocean however, based on the latest data submitted by Pakistan, catches are estimated to be much significantly lower.
-Verification of the data is currently being undertaken by the IOTC Secretariat to understand the reasons for the differences in reported data for Pakistan before further changes are made to the current estimates in the IOTC database.
+A review of the revised historical data is currently being undertaken by the IOTC Secretariat, and which will be presented to the WPDCS meeting in 2019, before changes are made to Pakistan's current catch estimates in the IOTC database.